superman-007/007-university/007-Superman-Writing-Specification.md

 ## 1.2 How often do we write?

 After the temporary running of 007-Superman, we have found that the English levels of us are different.
-So the members should be splited into two categories: one is the senior membership, and another is normal membership.
+So the members should be splited into two categories: one is the senior membership, and another is the normal membership.

-- Senior members have to deliver one aricle per week.
+- **Senior members** have to deliver one aricle per week.
 - Normal members should commit one article per 2 weeks.

 ## 1.3 When do we commit writings